openssl/tools/HOWTO-make-a-release.md

 *Do not push* changes to the public repo at this stage.
 (the public repo being `openssl-git@git.openssl.org:openssl.git`)

-*Do* push to the repository that's used for review, or email the commit patches to the reviewer, and wait for approval.
+*Do* send the auto-generated commits to the reviewer and await their approval.

 ### OpenSSL 3.0 and on